 Severe reactions to fireworks or thunderstorms can be running off in fear, erratic or uncontrollable behavior – sometimes in the presence of dangerous objects – or destroying everything around them.
 Sometimes, fireworks can even trigger a longer reaction to loud noises or unwillingness to leave the house.

-As fireworks pose as a psychological stressor in the case that your dog acts up when they occur, helping eliminate the noise through a variety of techniques can calm or distract the dog in the meantime.
+As fireworks pose as a psychological stressor in the case that your dog acts up when they occur, helping eliminate the sound of fireworks through a variety of techniques can calm or distract the dog in the meantime.

 Playing white noise is one example of how you can tune out loud bangs from fireworks for your dog.
 Make sure that no other loud noises, like TV or music with loud bass, is playing.
-There are also soundtracks created by veterinarians and other specialists specifically for dogs to calm their nerves with soothing sounds, proven to help block out other loud noises when running.
+There are also soundtracks created by veterinarians and other specialists specifically made to calm your dog with soothing sounds, and are proven to help block out other loud noises when running.

 Create a Safe Space

 Another option is to put your dog inside the house rather than outside with the kids.
 By letting your dog stay in a sound-insulated room, typically filled with soft or large objects to drown out the louder acoustics that may make a room echo, fireworks are much harder to hear.

 Make sure that the doors, windows, and curtains are closed when bringing your dog inside.
 This creates a sense of security for your pet, and also gives him or her a sense of personal space.

 Wraps and blankets can help your dog feel snuggly and safe.
 Bring some to help create this safe space for your dog.

 If you don’t have a pressurized blanket or wrap, bandages, towels, or sweatshirts can be tied around your dog’s body.
 By adding pressure to all parts of the dog’s body – kind of like a hug – it’s easier for your dog to feel less alone and may help minimize the anxiety he might feel.